alexdruhet/adobe-experience-cloud-php-sdk/README.md

 ## Usage

-Some examples can be found in the web directory.
+Sample code can be found in the web directory.

 ## Authors